The Trivialization of Anthrozoology and Welfare in Companion Animals

 Below, I’ll share my general view on the subject.

-Anthrozoology is the study of the relationship and interaction between human and non-human species, involving different areas of the natural and social sciences.
+Anthrozoology studies the relationship and interaction between human and non-human species, involving different natural and social sciences areas.
 It’s not about the benefits of non-humans to humans.

-Also known as Human-Animal Studies (HAS), this area explores the space that animals occupy in the cultural and social world of humans, and their interactions (de Mello, 2012).
+Also known as Human-Animal Studies (HAS), this area explores the space animals occupy in humans’ cultural and social worlds and their interactions (de Mello, 2012).
 In an alternative, albeit similar, definition, HAS incorporated a sustained interest in understanding and analyzing how we humans relate to other species (Birke & Hockenhull, 2012).

-There are also three widely used terms that, even with vaguely definitions, they are used to describe phenomena at the macro (population, group, species or society level) and micro-level (individual animals and people: human-animal interactions (HAIs), human-animal bond (HABs) and human-animal relationship (HARs).
+There are also three widely used terms that, even with vaguely definitions, are used to describe phenomena at the macro (population, group, species, or society level) and micro-level (individual animals and people: human-animal interactions (HAIs), human-animal bond (HABs) and human-animal relationship (HARs).

-My field in anthrozoology, since 2008 (I am a “solitary knight” in this specific field so far), is the behavior modification (popular labeled as “training”) in companion animals.
-I study and research, mostly in-person, the interactions with humans (trainers and owners) and them.
-Then, I create statistics, models and update the earlier ones in order to have a precise approach to specific situations.
-I complement my studies with other fields and researches.
+My field in anthrozoology, since 2008 (I am a “solitary knight” in this specific field so far), is behavior modification (popular labeled as “training”) in companion animals.
+I study and research, primarily in-person, the interactions with humans (trainers and owners) and them.
+Then, I create statistics and models and update the earlier ones to have a precise approach to specific situations.
+I complement my studies with other fields and research.

-Current zooarchaeological studies show that the dog was directly the first animal domesticated by humans (15,000-30,000 years ago) for hunting, followed by sheep, pigs, and cows for wool or skin, meat and milk.
-The horses (5,000 years ago) played an important role in the humans.
+Current zooarchaeological studies show that the dog was the first animal domesticated by humans (15,000-30,000 years ago) for hunting, followed by sheep, pigs, and cows for wool or skin, meat, and milk.
+The horses (5,000 years ago) played an essential role in humans.
 Initially, they were used for feeding afterward like animals of transport and sport.

 Domestication is the process whereby populations of animals change genetically and phenotypically in response to the selection pressure associated with life under human supervision.

-Domestication is an evolutionary process acting through three different pathways, in addition to natural selection (which continues also in captivity): (1) Relaxation of specific natural selection pressures (such as predation and starvation), (2) an intensified human selection for preferred traits (e.g. growth, appearance, and reproduction), (3) a development of traits which are correlated to the ones selected (e.g. increased relative gut length in fast-growing broilers).
+Domestication is an evolutionary process acting through three different pathways in addition to natural selection (which also continues in captivity): (1) Relaxation of specific natural selection pressures (such as predation and starvation), (2) an intensified human selection for preferred traits (e.g., growth, appearance, and reproduction), (3) development of traits which are correlated to the ones selected (e.g., increased relative gut length in fast-growing broilers).

-Variation, heritability, and selection remain in the same driving forces during domestication as they are in the wild.
+Variation, heritability, and selection remain the same driving forces during domestication as in the wild.

 Domestication changes the intensity of behavioral response.